cloudera/hue/docs/docs-site/content/_index.md

 Administrate
 ------------
-The [Administrator guide](administrator/index.html) describes how to install and manage the server and configure [connectors](/administrator/configuration/connectors/) to your Databases, Warehouses, Storages.
+The [Administrator guide](administrator/index.html) describes how to install the server and configure connectors to your Databases / Warehouses and Storages.

 Use
 ---